pnp/PnP/Samples/Diagnostics.Logging/README.md

 ```

-##Using the logging framework Monitored Scope
+##Using the PnP Logging Framework Monitored Scope

 One of the really great things about PnP logging is monitored scope, the monitored scope will keep a running list of the time elapsed between each call to the scopes log function.
 At the start and end of the scope a debug message will be written to the log stating the name and time it took to execute the scope.
 This will enable you to easily see how long your calls to retrieve data are taking and find bottlenecks in your code.

 ```csharp
 using (var scope = new PnPMonitoredScope("My Scope"))